Performance Improvement Plan

-Improvement plans at these levels are known as organizational performance improvement.
+Improvement plans implemented at these levels are called “organizations performance improvement”, rather than individual performance improvement.

 - Peer feedback